 - A professional Play Therapy Organisation, recognised by the UK Government to issue a Certificate of Practice and ensure the quality of clinical work is acceptable.
 In APAC’s case, this is Play Therapy UK (PTUK) who manage the ‘Register of Play and Creative Arts Therapists’, accredited by the Professional Standards Authority under the Accredited Register Programme.

 - A government recognised University to manage the quality of the academic work and issue the Postgraduate awards.
-In the UK, APAC Courses are accredited by Leeds Beckett (formerly Leeds Metropolitan) University.
-In the Republic of Ireland, they are accredited by The National University of Ireland, Galway.
+In the UK, APAC Courses are accredited by Chichester University.
+In the Republic of Ireland, they are accredited by University College Cork.

 About our Professional Accreditor: